FailAcademy/learning/wdp-vancouver/_slides/week-06/03-intro-to-wordpress.md

 - .com sites don't offer much in the way of customization
 - .org sites are self-hosted by you
 - .org sites are entirely customizable via plugins and themes

+???

+* As you can see, there are pros and cons to both .org and .com, the main difference being customizability vs ease of launch

 ---